Sexual Penetration by Foreign Object with Force, Fear, or Threats Law & Defense

 If found guilty of PC 289(a)(1), sexual penetration by object by force, fear, or threat, the defendant may face up to eight years in prison, be ordered to register as a sex offender, be ordered to pay massive monetary fines and restitution, be ordered to stay-away from the victim, and more.

-Common defenses include: alibi defense, coerced confessions, improper police procedure which leads to the dismissal of prosecution evidence, insufficient evidence, statute of limiations, consent, mistake of facts, and more.
+Common defenses include: alibi defense, coerced confessions, improper police procedure which leads to the dismissal of prosecution evidence, insufficient evidence, statute of limiations, consent, mistake of facts, reasonable belief of consent, and more.

 It is also a defense to a charge of PC 289(a)(1) to prove that penetration was not accomplished.